jundalisay/sp/content/en/research/descartes/method/part-5b.md

 From experience which shows that all the blood which is in the body may flow out of it in a very short time through a single artery that has been cut, even although this had been closely tied in the immediate neighbourhood of the heart and cut between the heart and the ligature, so as to prevent the supposition that the blood flowing out of it could come from any other quarter than the heart.

-But there are many other circumstances which evince that what I have alleged is the true cause of the motion of the blood= thus, in the first place, the difference that is observed between the blood which flows from the veins, and that from the arteries, can only arise from this, that being rarefied, and, as it were, distilled by passing through the heart, it is thinner, and more vivid, and warmer immediately after leaving the heart, in other words, when in the arteries, than it was a short time before passing into either, in other words, when it was in the veins; and if attention be given, it will be found that this difference is very marked only in the neighbourhood of the heart; and is not so evident in parts more remote from it.
+But there are many other circumstances which evince that what I have alleged is the true cause of the motion of the blood.

+1. The difference between the blood which flows from the veins, and that from the arteries, can only arise from them being rarefied and distilled by passing through the heart.

+This makes them thinner, more vivid, and warmer immediately after leaving the heart.

+In other words, when in the arteries, than it was a short time before passing into either, in other words, when it was in the veins.

+This difference is very marked only in the neighbourhood of the heart; and is not so evident in parts more remote from it.

 In the next place, the consistency of the coats of which the arterial vein and the great artery are composed, sufficiently shows that the blood is impelled against them with more force than against the veins.